 But she hasn't yet

-not a single day goes by
+Not a single day goes by

-That feeling again reminds her of when
+That feeling again reminds of when

 I held her tight, it felt so right